-Since May 2018, she has been an independent director and member of the risk and internal control committee of UniCredit S.p.A.
+Since May 2018, she has been an independent director and member of the risk and internal control committee of UniCredit S.p.A. and, from 2018 to 2022, she had been chair of NedCommunity.

 During her professional career, she has been a director and vice-president of the American Chamber of Commerce, the Collegio San Carlo and a member of several boards of directors.
 She was a founding member of the Valore D Association and is actively involved in various projects aimed at supporting gender diversity in companies.